qmau94/quick-notes/java 8 se/chapter1.md

   }
 }
 ```
-- method: access modifier, static (binds method to the class), return type, method name, parameters.
+- Method: access modifier, static (binds method to the class), return type, method name, parameters.
-- A file have just a public class matches file name but can contain 2 or more classes.
+- A file can have 2 or more classes but just one of them is a public class and have the name matches the file's name.
 - `main()` class is a gate way between the startup of a Java process managed by JVM and the beggining of the programmer's code.

 ```java